ibm-vpc/terraform-provider-ibm/website/docs/r/is_vpc.html.markdown

   - `resolver` - (Optional, List) The zone list this backup policy plan will create snapshot clones in.
     Nested scheme for `resolver`:

+      - `dns_binding_id` - (String) The VPC dns binding id whose DNS resolver provides the DNS server addresses for this VPC.
+(If any)
+      - `dns_binding_name` - (Optional, String) The VPC dns binding name whose DNS resolver provides the DNS server addresses for this VPC.
+Only applicable for `delegated`, providing value would create binding with this name.

         ~> **Note:**
           `manual_servers` must be set if and only if `dns.resolver.type` is manual.
       - `manual_servers` - (Optional, List) The DNS servers to use for this VPC, replacing any existing servers.
 All the DNS servers must either: **have a unique zone_affinity**, or **not have a zone_affinity**.